-The WIU Certificate is designed to fully prepare student from any discipline for the Arizona CPA exam (see below) but the certificate is also a valuable professional credential for students who do not wish to take the CPA exam.
+The WIU Certificate is designed to prepare students from any discipline for the CPA exam.
+Students who wish to take the CPA examination should check with their State Board of Accountancy to verify requirements.
+However, the certificate is also a valuable professional credential for students who do not wish to take the CPA exam.
 The WIU Certificate requires 54 credits in accounting and related areas.
 Students may transfer any or all prerequisites as well as a maximum of 24 credits in accounting and related course requirements for the WIU Certificate.